Semas2001/HackMotion-devJob/README.md

     Activate your custom theme to see it in action.

 Step 6: Activate the theme plugins
-    in http://localhost:8000/wordpress/wp-amdin go to plugins  and activate the analytics plugin to track what the user does on the website.
+    in http://localhost:8000/wp-amdin go to plugins  and activate the analytics plugin to track what the user does on the website.
 (P.s to test, you must use Postman) .

 Step  7: Test the Website
-    Open a new browser tab and navigate to http://localhost:8000 to see your custom theme you can test the dynamic title of the page by  changing the url to http://localhost:8000/90 or /100. test the video progress bar and accordion by watching the video. the video is set to autoplay and loop.
+    Open a new browser tab and navigate to http://localhost:8000 to see your custom theme you can test the dynamic title of the page by  changing the url to http://localhost:8000/90 or /100. (for the links to work accordingly, you must go to wordpress settings -  permalinks and select Post Name then save the changes)

+    test the video progress bar and accordion by watching the video. the video is set to autoplay and loop.

 Step 6: Shut Down Docker